 Sometimes technology-based change happens very slowly or not at all

-By contrast the internet has changed recruitment dramatically but it’s been a fairly gentle evolution over the last 25 years.
+By contrast, the internet has changed recruitment dramatically but it’s been a fairly gentle evolution over the last 25 years.
 Related web-based video technology has also been available for a long time and the home broadband speeds needed to support reliable interviews have been available for years too.

 Why was this?
 Habit inevitably has a big role to play.
-And in this case the alternative to physical meetings did not seem especially compelling so there was no driver to change.
+And in this case, the alternative to physical meetings did not seem especially compelling so there was no driver to change.
 It seemed obvious that the traditional format was better and had advantages for both sides.

 So much so that it’s highly likely that one could have looked forward ten years and seen little change.

-Working from home the spur for change
+Working from home is the spur for change

 Originally this was driven by the pandemic and lockdown rules but as these ease little seems to be changing.
 There has been no increase in requests for physical meetings despite relaxing of restrictions.